Skip to content

 Refresh the page at http://localhost:44777/hello-view to see the result.

-In this case, a page layout is applied using: {%- extends "layout.jinja" -%}, with several blocks going in various areas of layout.jinja.
+In this case, a page layout is applied using: {%- extends "layout.jinja" -%}, with several blocks defined in layout.jinja.
 For more information on layouts and features of the templating library, refer to the Jinja2 documentation.

 For example, modify hello.jinja to use dynamic content from a model: